This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Steak – Make a classic steakhouse meal by serving the potatoes to go with New York strip, grilled or oven baked chuck eye steak, tender filet mignon, or ribeye for special occasions, or sirloin steak or London broil for any day.
 You can make the steak while you have the baked potatoes in the air fryer.

 - Chicken – Try chicken leg quarters, pan-fried chicken thighs, or make the fryer pull double duty with crispy air fryer chicken wings or air fryer chicken legs.
+If you want to impress that special someone, try my marry me chicken or paprika chicken.

 - Seafood – Make easy everyday fish recipes like baked salmon, rainbow trout, or cod.
 Or prepare a fancy meal with crab legs, Chilean sea bass, or even air fryer lobster tails.